Next planned course: Spring 2024

 - D5: Validation of computer simulations

 The students will be given two independent assignments to work on.
-One will focus on the learning outcomes from week #1 and the other one on the projects from week #2.
 Each project will require that the students perform computations on their own and will be independent of the exercises done during the hands-on session.
-We estimate that each project will require about 3-5 days of work

 Exam and evaluation